 By the way, 9:91 is the only verse I could find in the entire Koran that effected a merciful change from the verse abrogated.

 In researching this verse, I came across the observation that this was an “enigmatic” verse because the Jews had never worshiped any human as son of God, not Jesus and certainly not Ezra.
-“Enigmatic” is hardly the word.
-Wrong, mistaken, erroneous, fabricated or delusional would all be more apt words.
+“Enigmatic” is hardly the correct word.
+“Erroneous” or “fabricated” would be more apt..

 The footnote to this verse, V9:30, in Khan refers to a sacred text that doubles down on the Islamic belief that the Jews worshiped Ezra.
 It quotes extensively from something Muhammad said in the most authenticated “Gospel” of Islam, the hadith Sahih Bukari.